marytts/marytts-wiki/UnitSelectionVoiceCreation.md

 **HalfPhoneFeatureFileWriter**
 It produces a file containing all the target cost features for the phone sized units.
 The module needs a file defining which features are to be used and what weights are given to them.
 They must be the same features as the ones that the HalfPhoneFeatureComputer used.
 If you do not have a feature definition, the module tries to create one.

+**F0PolynomialFeatureFileWriter**
+You may need to run this part too.

 **AcousticFeatureFileWriter**
 It produces a file containing all the target cost features plus two acoustic target cost features for the halfphone sized units.
 Also produces a feature definition containing those features.